Content

 The severity of your erectile dysfunction

-Usually, 50 mg is typically the starting dose, which means it’s what a healthcare provider will prescribe for you at first.
-But if you only have mild erectile dysfunction or if you experience uncomfortable side effects using the 50 mg tablets, they might prescribe a lower dose.
+A starting dose is what a healthcare provider will initially prescribe for you.
+But if you only have mild erectile dysfunction or if you experience uncomfortable side effects using the 50 mg tablets, they might prescribe a lower dose, like a 25 mg dose.

-It’s especially important not to take two 100 mg tablets.
-Doses higher than 100 mg aren’t necessarily more effective at treating ED, but they can increase your risk of side effects.
+It’s essential that you do not take two 100 mg tablets.
+Doses higher than the maximum dose of 100 mg aren’t necessarily more effective at treating ED, unless you have a severe case.

 If you’ve taken two Viagra in one day — accidentally or on purpose — you might experience some intense adverse effects.

 The most common side effects are mild and transient, meaning they fade as the medication wears off.
-But still — they can be pretty unpleasant, especially if you were planning a steamy session with your partner.
+But still — they can be pretty unpleasant, especially if you’re planning a steamy session with your partner.

 The most common sildenafil side effects include: